APNIC-Labs/draft-kskroll-sentinel/README.md

    The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-   Note that example.com, AAAA records and the IPv6 documentation prefix (2001:db8::/32) are only examples - A records (or CNAMES), other IPs, other domains work just as well.

 2. Use Case